 1. Introduction

-This chapter summarises the Emerging Concerns Protocol which was developed to enable organisations and partners to act early and share information with regulators where there are concerns about risks to people using services, their carers, families or professionals.
+This chapter summarises the Emerging Concerns Protocol which can be used by organisations who have signed up to the protocol to act early and share information with regulators where there are concerns about risks to people using services, their carers, families or professionals.

 Partners to the protocol share a common objective of making sure that health and social care professionals and systems across the UK serve to protect the public, whilst maintaining the health, safety and wellbeing of professionals, people using services and also their families and carers.